-A report on the additional research undertaken in January 2023 will be produced under this workstream in the Annual 2023/2024.
+A report on the additional research undertaken in January 2023 will be produced under this workstream in the Annual Plan for FY 2023/2024.
 The IFCA will identify issues likely to affect sustainable management of the marine environment in the D&S IFCA District; undertake risk assessment and gap analysis; review appropriateness of existing measures; evaluate management options and develop and implement proportionate marine management solutions.

 The IFCA will develop Fisheries Management Plans for priority species where appropriate.
-Shared objectives will be
+Shared objectives will be developed with identified partners; actions identified, and best practice reflected so that management makes a contribution to sustainable development.